jscheiny/safe-units/docs/limitations.md

 const a = Measure.of(1, meters.cubed());
 const b = Measure.of(1, meters.toThe("-3"));
 const product = a.times(a);
-//                      ~  Error: The result would have unit m^6
+//                      ~  ERROR: The result would have unit m^6
 const quotient = a.over(b);
-//                      ~  Error: The result would have unit m^-6
+//                      ~  ERROR: The result would have unit m^-6
 ```

 ## Exponentiation